GeneralEmbeddedCLibraries/led/README.md

-# LED
+# **LED library**
 General C library for LED manipulation for human-machine interface.
-LED library is easily configurable via single configuration table.
+It support simple turning LEDs ON/OFF, turning ON/OFF with fading, blinking with and without fading.

+Library must have either GPIO or timer PWM low level code support in order to manipulate with LEDs.
+Library by itself only takes care of timing, fading, blinking functionalities.
+Complete setup of library is condensed into single configuration table.

-## Dependencies
+## **Dependencies**
 ---
 Depents on what kind of low level driver is being used for driving LED.
 Two low level driver are supported.
 Based on configurations following function definitions must be vissible to LED module:
  - **GPIO**